Hecter94/EndlessSky-PluginArchive/Working/Ruin the Fun/README.md

 The `Job Board` contains most of this plugin's features.

 The following jobs can be used after every landing on an RTF planet:
-- `All Useful Things`: Get money, reveal the map, and earn combat rank 14.
+- `[basic] All Useful Things`: Get money, reveal the map, and earn combat rank 14.
-- `Escort: * Barges` (3 variants): Get escorted by dreadful Star Barges.
-- `Escort: Tek Far 109`: Get escorted by a customized drone transporter.
-- `Fight Combat Drones`: Summon an amount of hostile Combat Drones.
-- `Fight Kestrels`: Summon a combination of hostile Kestrels.
-- `Fight Tek Far 109`: Summon an hostile customized drone transporter.
-- `Fleets: Heliarchs vs Quargs`: Adds Heliarch and Quarg fleets to RTF0.
-- `Fleets: Meretis vs Sestors`: Adds Mereti and Sestor fleets to RTF0.
-- `Fleets: Scin vs Vis`: Adds Scin and Vi fleets to RTF0.
-- `Free Money`: Obtain 1B credits.
-- `Name`: Change your captain's name.
+- `[basic] Color Swizzle`: Change the color of your ships.
-- `Rank`: Set your combat rank.
+- `[basic] Combat Rank`: Set your combat rank.
 Optionally spawn a target in space, to get xp from.
+- `[basic] Conditions`: Set your karma and other conditions.
+- `[basic] Events`: Let you edit a few vanilla conditions.
+- `[basic] Free Money`: Obtain 1B credits.
-- `Reputations`: Change your reputation with other governments.
+- `[basic] Government Reputations`: Change your reputation with other governments.
-- `Reputations`: Customize your reputation per government, or turn everyone friendly or hostile, or, reset reputations to default.
+- `[basic] Pilot Name`: Change your captain's name.
+- `[basic] Reveal Map`: Reveal the whole system map (upon take of).
-- `Reveal Planet Infos`: Reveal all vanilla planets information (upon take of, does not reveal systems).
+- `[basic] Reveal Planet Infos`: Reveal all vanilla planets information (upon take of, does not reveal systems).
-- `Reveal Systems`: Reveal the whole system map (upon take of).
-- `Swizzle`: Change the color of your ships.
-- `Vanilla Events And Conditions`: Let you edit a few vanilla conditions.
+- `[escort] * Barges` (3 variants): Get escorted by dreadful Star Barges.
+- `[escort] Tek Far 109`: Get escorted by a customized drone transporter.
+- `[fight] Combat Drones`: Summon an amount of hostile Combat Drones.
+- `[fight] Kestrels`: Summon a combination of hostile Kestrels.
+- `[fight] Tek Far 109`: Summon an hostile customized drone transporter.
+- `[special] Automatic Galaxy Map`: Automatically reveal all connected systems upon landing.
+- `[special] RTF Advanced Start`: Replays the advanced start conversation.

 The following jobs are toggles, their effect is reverted when you abort them:
+- `[toggle fleet] Heliarchs vs Quargs`: Adds Heliarch and Quarg fleets to RTF0.
+- `[toggle fleet] Meretis vs Sestors`: Adds Mereti and Sestor fleets to RTF0.
+- `[toggle fleet] Scin vs Vis`: Adds Scin and Vi fleets to RTF0.
-- `Hide RTF Systems`: Hide the RTF systems, so that they do not interfere.
+- `[toggle] Hide RTF Systems`: Hide the RTF systems, so that they do not interfere.
-- `Super Reach`: While in an RTF system, you can jump to any system on the map, even without a God Drive.
+- `[toggle] Super Reach`: While in an RTF system, you can jump to any system on the map, even without a God Drive.
 By default, RTF systems have a lower jump range, to lower their impact on surrounding content.
+- `[toggle] Variants`: Enable ship variants in the RTF shipyards.